Association for Logic Programming (ALP)

 - Unless s/he explicitly declines, the General Chair should be a member of the Program Committee for all duties (with possible exclusion of paper reviews, due to lack of time.)

 - The preliminary budget should be submitted for audit to the ALP Conference Coordinator and the ALP President

-- Every request of fund from participants should be forwarded to the conference coordinator:
+- Every request of fund from participants should be forwarded to the ALP Conference Coordinator

-- The current list of ALP members should be requested from the Conference Coordinator:
+- The current list of ALP members should be requested from the ALP conference coordinator

 - The contact person for ICLP proceedings with TPLP at Cambridge University Press (see Section 6) is Samira Ceccarelli (email@example.com); the Editor in Chief of TPLP is Miroslaw Truszczynski (firstname.lastname@example.org)

 5. PROGRAM CHAIR & COMMITTEE

 - The Program Chair(s) for an ALP conference is selected and appointed by the EC.
 The Program Chair (before contacting any prospective PC members) will make an initial proposal to the EC (normally electronically, and through the ALP Conference Coordinator) of a list of names of people suggested to make up the program committee (normally electronically.)
 The list may indicate alternate members.
 The EC will, in a timely fashion, make comments and suggestions to the Program Chair, who will then revise the list according to the suggestions (with further interaction with the EC, if necessary) to a final proposal, which the EC must finally approve.
 At this time, the Program Chair should formally contact the prospective members.
 Minor adjustments, due to inability of some nominees to serve, is left to the judgment of the Program Chair in consultation with the ALP Conference Coordinator.